-A well-tended rose finds its bloom in fall, adapting and
+A well-tended rose finds its bloom, adapting and

 adjusting to changing conditions.
 Rise to the occasion.

 Rural America taught me much about reacting, responding to and recovering from a variety of circumstances.